learn-co-curriculum/cssi-prework-jquery-intro/README.md

 One of the most widely used JavaScript libraries is **jQuery**.

+##Objectives
+After this lesson you will understand
+*Why we use jQuery
+*How to link to external libraries like jQuery

 ##jQuery

 jQuery provides us with convenient methods to make our jobs as developers much easier - we can write significantly fewer lines of code and still achieve the same effect.